The Future of Medicinal Cannabis

 In more recent times, California became the first location to legalise medical marijuana in 1996.
 It took the UK quite a bit longer to follow suit, with the medical use of cannabis being legalised on the 1st of November in 2018.

 This is an area that is likely to see some significant improvements in the near future, and it is possible that we will see cannabis prescribed more regularly.
-For example, the NHS is carrying out a two-year study that will involve 20,000 patients in the UK being given cannabis oil.
-Depending on the results of the study, doctors will prescribe cannabis a lot more regularly.
-Plus, we will likely see legislation adapt to be more lenient if the study is successful.
-Therefore, when the study concludes in 2023, we can expect to see some significant steps forward in the cannabis sector within the UK.
+For example, the NHS recently carried out a two-year study that involved 20,000 patients in the UK being given cannabis oil.
+With continuing research into the medical efficacy of cannabis, doctors will be more likely to prescribe it more regularly in the future.
+Plus, we will likely see legislation adapt to be more lenient with regular studies such as this, and we can expect to see some significant steps forward in the cannabis sector within the UK.

-The regulations in place in the UK do not only concern how cannabis products are created, but they also refer to their packaging and distribution as well.
-Firstly, the correct packaging needs to be used to ensure that the product maintains its freshness and that it is child-resistant.
+The regulations in place in the UK do not only concern how cannabis products are created, but they also refer to medical cannabis packaging and distribution as well.
+Firstly, the correct packaging needs to be used to ensure that the product maintains its freshness and qualifies as child-resistant packaging.
 Packaging has a critical role to play in ensuring that only the right people can get access to the cannabis product inside.

 Aside from this, there are some important pieces of information that need to be included: